altocodenl/tagaway/readme.md

       - Each element within `body.pics` is an object corresponding to a picture and contains these fields: `{date: INT, dateup: INT, id: STRING,  owner: STRING, name: STRING, dimh: INT, dimw: INT, tags: [STRING, ...], deg: INT|UNDEFINED, vid: UNDEFINED|'pending'|'error'|true}`.
       - `body.total` contains the number of total pictures matched by the query (notice it can be larger than the amount of pictures in `body.pics`).
       - `body.tags` contains all the tags relevant to the current query - if any of these tags is added to the tags sent on the request body, the result of the query will be non-empty.
+   - If `body.idsOnly` is present, only a list of ids will be returned.
+When this parameter is enabled, `body.from`, `body.to` and `body.sort` will be ignored; in other words, an array with all the ids matching the query will be returned.

 `POST /share`
    - Body must be of the form `{tag: STRING, who: ID, del: BOOLEAN|UNDEFINED}`.